-The life and family of Peter Button Jefferies
+The life and family of Peter Button & Harriet Jefferies in Streatham.

 Peter Button Jefferies was born on 31 January 1841 at Sible Hedingham and died at 4 Wellfield Road, Streatham on the 1st September 1908.
 By the 1871 census he is recorded as being a boot maker, a trade he may have started learning before the family left Sible Hedingham.
 More details of his life appear in an obituary of his wife Sarah Harrington from 1928.
 He is said to have set up his shop next to the 'White Lion' in the High Street, Streatham, (now Streatham High Road).
 The pub is still there and is just opposite where the family lived in Wellfield Road.

 Sarah was the daughter of James Harrington of Castle Hedingham, the adjoining village to Sible Hedingham.
 The Harringtons were a large family in the area and her father James was a bricklayer as were several others in the family.
 Sarah was the eldest of 7 children.
 In the Obituary it states that Peter and Sarah met in Streatham and discovered that they had come from the same village and so the relationship developed.
 Sarah was in service, but with whom is not known nor when she went to Streatham.
 In the 1871 census she was working as the cook for a family living in Paddington, so not nearby.
 They were married in the Independant Chapel in Castle Hedingham on the 28th September 1874.

 Peter and Sarah had 5 boys and one girl; the next part of this page summarises their lives, in birth order.